samoylenkodmitry/compose-rs-proposal/README.md

 ## Roadmap

 See [`docs/ROADMAP.md`](docs/ROADMAP.md) for detailed progress tracking, implementation status, and upcoming milestones.
-Also see [`docs/ARCHITECTURE.md`](docs/ARCHITECTURE.md) for the original design goals and architecture.

 ## Contributing

 This repository is currently a design playground; issues and pull requests are welcome for discussions, experiments, and early prototypes that move the Jetpack Compose–style experience forward in Rust.